 1. Take the ferry to Governors Island

 While it was formerly a mainly industrial area, you’ll now find cute restaurants that take pride in using local ingredients, creative shops and galleries, a large community garden, seafood pubs and bars with views over the water, and more businesses opening on a monthly basis.
-There is even an artisan chocolate factory (Cacao Prieto, 218 Conover Street) and a whiskey distillery (Van Brunt Distillery, 6 Bay Street) where you can take free tours.
-Ice cream lovers should head straight to the Red Hook Factory of Brooklyn-based ice cream maker Ample Hills (421 Van Brunt Street).
-Especially kids will love the interactive ice cream museum, but adults will also enjoy watching the ice cream making process.
-Don’t leave without sampling some ice cream – as in every Ample Hills branch, there is one flavor that you can get only at this location: The Hook (burnt sugar ice cream mixed with salty fudge bites and Dutch stroopwafels).
+There is even an artisan chocolate factory (Cacao Prieto, 218 Conover Street) and a whiskey distillery (Van Brunt Distillery, 6 Bay Street) where you can take free tours

 The 20-minute ferry ride from Manhattan’s Pier 11 alone is worth the trip, offering the same spectacular views that the ferry to Governors Island has, but going way beyond that.
-There are several walkways along the waterfront, piers that are featuring art projects now, and at the Louis Valentino Jr park right at the Hudson River you can rent kayaks during the summer months or just enjoy the views of the Statue of Liberty across the bay.
+There are several walkways along the waterfront, piers that are featuring art projects now, and at the Louis Valentino Jr park right at the Hudson River you can rent kayaks and enjoy free movie screenings during the summer months, or just take in the views of the Statue of Liberty across the bay.
 Most of the restaurants and shops are located on Van Brunt Street and the surrounding roads.

 How to get there: The cheapest way to get here is via the free IKEA ferry that runs for free on weekends (every 20 minutes from 11am).
 The ferry also runs on weekdays, but charges $5 one way.
-NYC Ferry’s South Brooklyn ferry also stops in Red Hook.
+NYC Ferry’s South Brooklyn ferry also stops in Red Hook ($4 per ride).
 You can take the ferry from the Wall Street Terminal – here is the NYC ferry schedule to Red Hook.